sylvhama/Workout/README.md

 ## What is it for?
 Create a set of timers for your exercise routine.
+I wanted to make a PWA equivalent of [Interval Timer](https://play.google.com/store/apps/details?id=cc.dreamspark.intervaltimer&hl=en).

 ## Available Scripts